Fenugreek: benefits, dosage, contraindications

 Sports performance ✪✪✪✪✪

-Fenugreek is increasingly used for muscle development due to its potential ergogenic benefits.
-Preliminary studies on healthy and active men reveal that daily intake of fenugreek seed extract at doses of 400 mg or 500 mg for 60 days can increase grip strength compared to a placebo.
-Research focused on young men engaged in weight training showed that supplementation with 500 mg per day for 8 weeks while following a 4-day-a-week training regimen reduced body fat by about 2%.
-In some cases, this intake also improved leg press and bench press performance without affecting power.
+Fenugreek is increasingly used for muscle development for its potential ergogenic benefits.
+Preliminary studies in healthy, active men reveal that daily intake of seed extract, at doses of 400 mg or 500 mg for 60 days, can increase grip strength compared with placebo.
+Targeted research on young men engaging in bodybuilding has shown that supplementation of 500 mg per day for 8 weeks, while following a 4-days-per-week training program, reduces fat mass by about 2%.
+In some cases, this intake also improved leg press and bench press performance, without affecting power.

 Posologie